Posidonia australis: Taxonomy

 This species is a member of the family Posidoniaceae, one of eight occurring in Australia.
 The ninth member, Posidonia oceanica, is found in the Mediterranean sea.
 The genus name for this species, Posidonia, is given for the god of the seas Poseidon, and australis refers to the southern distribution.

 The species was first described by Joseph Hooker in Flora Tasmaniae.
 Common names for the plant include fibre-ball weed and ribbon weed.

 Conservation status

 IUCN lists this species as "near threatened", while the meadows in New South Wales have been listed by the Commonwealth of Australia as an endangered ecological community since 2015.

-Bioactivity

-A recent in silico study showed that the leaf proteins of Posidonia australis could be a good source of antioxidant peptides when consumed by humans.
-The virtual screening study reported that such peptides could participate in the scavenging of free radicals.
-They could also potentially inhibit the activities of myeloperoxidase, xanthine oxidase, and Kelch-like ECH-associated protein, thus reducing cellular production of reactive oxygen species.